-Johns Hopkins Medicine is committed to helping the experience of being a research participant as positive as possible.
+Johns Hopkins Medicine is committed to making the experience of being a research participant as positive as possible.

 We can only do this if we give research participants the opportunity to rate their experience.
 Every six months since 2016, we identify a random sample of 500 research participants to receive a survey.
 In the survey, we ask about the informed consent process, interaction with the research team, and how easy it was to complete the study.
-We pledge to all of the people who completed the survey that the results will be posted for the public and patients to review.
-The results of all of the surveys are available through the links below.
+We pledge to all who completed the survey that the results will be posted for the public and patients to review.
+The survey results are available through the links below.

 *September 2017(Conducted by Research America to determine the factors that contribute to a lack of minority participation in clinical trials.)

 This survey was adapted from Kost et al Clin Trans Sci 2014 Dec;7(6):430-40.
 Any publication including mention of the use of the Instruments shall include appropriate reference to their origin or citation when available, and acknowledgement of grant number UL1 TR000043 as follows: “Supported in part by grant # UL1 TR000043 from the National Center for Advancing Translational Sciences (NCATS), National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA) program.”